MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 The next steps recommended are:

-* Adapt Jenkins/Artifactory/:ref:`MicroEJ Module Manager <mmm>` configuration to your development ecosystem.
+* Adapt Jenkins/Artifactory configuration to your ecosystem and development flow.

 Appendix